PsychoDude/vtol-checklists/src/checklists/f26-landing-CATOBAR.md

 12. Maintain AoA of 8.
 Do NOT Flare.
 13. Upon Contact, Advance Throttle to Afterburner
 14. (If Wire Caught) Hold Afterburner for 4 seconds.
 Set Throttle IDLE.
 Set Hook UP, Set Wings UP, Set Flaps 0, Taxi to Parking Area
 15. (If Wire Missed) Bolter!
-(SEE WAVE OFF PROCEDURES ON NEXT PAGE.)
+(SEE WAVE OFF PROCEDURES IN RELATED CHECKLISTS.)
 Monitor Fuel Levels.

 <br>